ton-blockchain/TxTracer-core/README.md

-# retracer-core
+# TxTracer-core

-**retracer-core** is a core library for deep analysis, emulation, and tracing of transactions on the TON blockchain.
+**TxTracer-core** is a core library for deep analysis, emulation, and tracing of transactions on the TON blockchain.
 The library allows you to reproduce transaction execution in a local sandbox, obtain detailed reports on computation, actions, and money flow, and collect low-level information about blocks, accounts, and messages.

 ## Features